fsvarthur/blockbuster/README.md

-A backend API with spring boot
+A simple backend API with spring boot with two endpoints, one for video and other for categoria

+Dependencies:
+    Spring Security,
+    Spring Actuator,
+    h2 database,
+    Tests with junit